Red-shanked douc: Mating

 In captivity, female red-shanked doucs reach sexual maturity at four years old and males at four years and eight months.
-Mating occurs all year but has peaks between August-December.
+Mating occurs all year but has peaks between August–December.
 Mating is initiated by both sexes jutting their jaw forward, raising and lowering their eyebrows, shaking their head and squinting their eyes.
 Copulation occurs after the female crouches and presents her sex organ to the male.
 Single-mount and multiple-mount matings have been reported.
 Copulation can still happen while the female is pregnant.
 Female red-shanked doucs go into estrus every 28–30 days and with it, there is a reddening of their rump.

 Menstruation and pregnancy

 Female doucs have an average menstrual cycle of 26.4 days, with their follicular phase lasting an average of 13.1 days and their luteal phase lasting 14.8 days.
 Estradiol and estrone are the main types of estrogen present in female red-shanked doucs.

 Births occur year-round but peak between August and October and again between February and April.
-The birth interval is between 16–38 months.
+The birth interval is between 16 and 38 months.
 The gestation period lasts between 165 and 210 days, resulting in the birth of a single offspring or very rarely, twins.
 In captivity, it was observed that the pregnant female will find a high place in the enclosure to give birth.
 The head of the infant emerges after 90 minutes of labour which is followed by the placenta that weighs 90–120g.
-The oldest recorded birth was from a 26 year old female.
+The oldest recorded birth was from a 26-year-old female.